-3.10 Multiple Passes
+3.10 MULTIPLE PASSES

-Most good screencasts are usually SHORT & SWEET.
-Sometimes, you need to produce a screencast that is longer.
+Most screencasts that you produce are usually about 5 minutes long.
+Sometimes, you would need to produce a screencast that is longer.
 It is not feasible to do a long screencast in a single recording since the chances of making mistakes are too high: it's easy to make a mistake halfway that might jeopardize the rest of the screencast.
 Re-recording a long screencast is also tedious and time consuming.

-How should you choreograph a longer screencast to minimize mistakes?
+How would you choreograph a longer screencast to minimize mistakes?

 Use multiple passes to record your screencast.
 Break your screencast into independent sections that you can re-record if something goes wrong.
-Then using a video editing application, merge all those different recordings into a single coherent screencast.
+Then using some video editing application, merge all those different recordings into a single coherent screencast.
 Depending on your tool, it might be possible to layer the recordings on top of one another as well to create different effects.
 Figure 10 shows how you would do this using iMovie.

-Figure 10: Using a specialized application such as iMovie allows you to compose multiple recordings (see the highlighted section in the image above).
-This is useful if you would like to have greater control over a complex recording.
+Figure 10: Using a specialized application such as iMovie allows you to compose multiple recordings together (see the highlighted section in the image above).
+This is useful if you have a complex recording that you would like to have greater control over.